What happens after you submit your appeal?

 - You can ask a professional who has been engaged in assessing or working with your child to attend as a witness.

 - You might ask the SENCo or another teacher at your child’s current school, to be a witness.
-They may be cautious because the local authority is their employer.
+They may be cautious because the LA is their employer.
 (They might instead consider writing a witness statement for you).
 Please note that the LA is likely to ask school staff to attend as their witnesses.
 This of course means that you will also be able to ask questions of them at the tribunal hearing.

-- If you intend to have more than three witnesses, you will need to request this via a Request for Changes form.
-You should explain why you need these other witnesses.
+- If you intend to have more than three witnesses, you will need to request this via a Request for Changes You should explain why you need these other witnesses.

 - If you are seeking a placement at a particular school, then requesting a representative from that school to attend as a witness is a good idea.
 (They will likely be familiar with this type of request).

-- If a witness is unable to attend, you could ask them to contribute a Witness Statement.
+- If a witness is unable to attend, you could ask them to contribute a Witness

-Your evidence and how to submit it
+Your evidence and how to submit it:

-You would have submitted evidence when you lodged your appeal but you may subsequently wish to submit further evidence.
+You would of submitted evidence when you lodged your appeal but you may subsequently wish to submit further evidence.
 Both parties must submit evidence they wish to rely on, as soon as it becomes available and not hold onto it until the last minute.
 The other party will then have the opportunity to review their position.
 This helps to resolve issues ahead of the hearing.

 - All further evidence must be sent to both the Tribunal and the LA, together with a covering email or letter explaining the relevance of each piece of new evidence.
 You could say something like: